Saltwater vs. Chlorine Pools: Which is Right for You?

 Drawbacks of Saltwater Pools

 Higher Upfront Costs: While saltwater pools can be cheaper to maintain over time, they come with higher initial costs.
 Installing a saltwater chlorine generator can range from $1,000 - $2,500 or more.
-The salt cell will also need to be cleaned periodically and replaced every three to seven years (depending on use), which may require professional assistance.
+The salt cell will also need to be cleaned periodically and replaced every three to seven years (depending on use), which may require professional assistance from a pool service company.

 Potential Corrosion: While there is some disagreement around this topic, saltwater may cause corrosion issues with some metals and natural stone, meaning careful consideration is needed for any stone surrounding your pool.
 To mitigate this potential risk, we install precast concrete instead of natural stones as your pool coping (the border around the outside of your pool).
 A plus to this however is that other concrete options can be incorporated into your design; we are particularly loving these by Concrete Collaborative!